 AWS Console or Command Line Interface (CLI) access is required for installation activities.
 JLV System Engineers have been granted access, and they are designated to access the jump servers for deployment, maintenance, and backout activities.
 (A jump server, jump host or jump box is a system on a network used to access and manage devices in a separate security zone.)
 This document assumes the installer has knowledge and experience with the AWS cloud platform, Docker containers, MS SQL Server, Linux, Apache, and Tomcat, in addition to a general understanding of the web-based applications and familiarity with networking and basic troubleshooting, such as Telnet and ping.

 4.8.
 Installation Procedures

 The subsections below detail pre-installation, and installation procedures.
-See Purpose for the link to the repository.

 Note: Estimated down time is 60 minutes for deployment and testing.

 4.8.1.
 Preinstallation Procedures